List of NBL1 Central champions

 The champion teams of the NBL1 Central, previously known as the Premier League, are determined annually by a grand final championship day hosted by Basketball South Australia.

 In 2024, the league set a record crowd attending the Grand Finals at the Adelaide Arena.
 As a result, Basketball South Australia moved the grand final host venue to the Adelaide Entertainment Centre in 2025.
+Adelaide Entertainment Centre continued as the grand final host venue in 2026.